Family Educational Rights and Privacy Act (FERPA)

 Your Responsibilities as a Student Employee

 Security and confidentiality are matters of concern to all offices and all persons who have access to office facilities.
-The Office of the Registrar is the official repository for student academic records, folders and other files for Centenary College.
+The Office of Re-Enrollment is the official repository for student academic records, folders and other files for Centenary College.
 Other education records are stored in both hard copy and electronic form in offices throughout the campus.
 Many offices are able to extend job opportunities and work experience to supplement students' finances and education.
 In doing so, the student employee is placed in a unique position of trust since a major responsibility of offices is the security and confidentiality of student records and files.
 Since conduct either on or off the job could affect or threaten security and confidentiality of this information, each student employee is expected to adhere to the following: (1) No one may make or permit unauthorized use of any information in files maintained, stored or processed by the office in which they are employed, (2) No one is permitted to seek personal benefit or to allow others to benefit personally by the knowledge of any confidential information which has come to them by virtue of their work assignments, (3) No one is to exhibit or divulge the contents of any record or report to any person except in the conduct of their work assignments and in accordance with College policies and procedures, (4) No one may knowingly include or cause to be included any record or report a false, misleading entry.
 No one may knowingly expunge or cause to be expunged in any record or report a data entry, (5) No official record or report, or copy thereof, from the office where it is maintained may be removed except in the performance of a person's duties, (6) No one is to aid, abet, or act in conspiracy with another to violate any part of this code, and (7) Any knowledge of a violation must be immediately reported to the person's supervisor.

 Your Responsibilities as a Student on a Committee